eMoLii/CReaTe-LM/README.md

     Datasets/DPO_data.json
     ```

+6. We provide our fine-tuned lora adapter weights at:

+    ```
+    Model_Weights/adapter_model.safetensors
+    ```

-5. For efficient inference, use vLLM.
+7. For efficient inference, use vLLM.
 Please refer to the official vLLM documentation for setup and usage (https://github.com/vllm-project/vllm).

 ---